SaraAyman-SWE/TFTP/README.md

 # Wireshark

 Wireshark is the simplest method to make sure you're at least emitting TFTP packets, the packet type will appear as TFTP if your packets are correctly formatted.
-This is the first good sign you're on the right track.
-TFTP Software